praiskup/praiskup.github.io/_posts/2024-03-15-copr-and-pulp-content-hosting.md

 ------------------

 We'll start with a new hostname related to the PULP server.
-We are not sure whether we'll use the PULP built-in HA, CloudFront, or both.
+We are not sure whether we'll use the [PULP built-in HA][pulp-arch], [CloudFront][cloudfront], or both.
 Initially, we'll begin moving a small set of projects, and the `copr-be.cloud.fp.o` box will have to start redirecting (some) requests to them to, e.g., `pulp.copr.fp.o`.
 You may wonder if this "redirection" is supported by DNF5, DNF, and YUM customers — it is (tested even on CentOS 6).